saoc90/dev-challenge-01/README.md

 ### Description:

-Develop a solution using ASP.NET Core to help the San Francisco team find food trucks near their location and based on their preferred food.
-The solution should be a Web API that returns at least 5 food truck options based on latitude, longitude, and preferred food.
+Develop a solution to help the San Francisco team find food trucks near their location and based on their preferred food.
+The solution should return at least the closest food trucks options based on latitude, longitude, and preferred food.

 ### Acceptance Criteria:
-* The solution should accept input for latitude, longitude, and preferred food.
+* The solution should accept input for latitude, longitude, amount of results, and preferred food.
-* The solution should return at least 5 food truck options near the given location and based on the preferred food.
+* The solution should return a configurable amount of food truck options near the given location and based on the preferred food ordered by distance.
 * The food truck data should be sourced from the San Francisco's open dataset.
 * The solution should be implemented using ASP.NET Core.
+However an alternative can be used if required.
-* Database technology is open to choose, but it is not required.
+* Database technology is open to choose, but it is not required for this POC.

 ### Additional Information:
 * San Francisco's food truck open dataset: [dataset_link](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)